bazelbuild/bazel/site/docs/skylark/rules-tutorial.md

 )
 ```

-If we don't want to expose the template to the end-user and always use the
+If you don't want to expose the template to the end-user and always use the
-same, we can set a default value and make the attribute private:
+same one, you can set a default value and make the attribute private:

 ```python
     "_template": attr.label(